← All workflows

 What types of legal issues can this skill handle?

 CaseMark's legal research skill works across all practice areas and jurisdictions.
-Whether you're researching statutory interpretation, constitutional questions, regulatory compliance, or case law analysis, the structured workflow adapts to your specific legal question.
+Whether you're researching statutory interpretation, constitutional questions, regulatory compliance, or common law doctrines, the structured workflow adapts to your specific legal issue.

-Does CaseMark replace legal research databases like Westlaw or Lexis?
+Does CaseMark replace legal research databases like Westlaw or LexisNexis?

-Can I use this for research across multiple jurisdictions?
+Can I use this to prepare research for filing?

 Related